sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>soundtouch</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Audio Processing library for changing Tempo, Pitch and Playback Rates
+Short desc    : Audio Processing library for changing Tempo, Pitch and Playback Rates
 URL          : http://www.surina.net/soundtouch/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : SoundTouch is a LGPL-licensed open-source audio processing library for
+Descript     : SoundTouch is a LGPL-licensed open-source audio processing library for
              : changing the Tempo, Pitch and Playback Rates of audio streams or
              : files.
 The SoundTouch library is suited for application developers
              : writing sound processing tools that require tempo/pitch control